makimo/rules-for-young-programmers/README.md

 Make sure you revisit any catchy-phrase and study its origin and what author had in their mind.
 For example, DRY is not about duplicating code, but domain knowledge.

+## XXXVII

+Optimizing a task done only once in a lifetime is a waste of time.

+Not optimizing a task done a thousand times is also a waste of time.

+That applies both to the code and to the actions we perform in our daily lives.

 # Contributing

 Contributions are always welcome.